 - Economic damages include past and future medical expenses, past and future lost wages, funeral and burial expenses, repair or replacement of personal property damaged in the accident, and the cost of any medical aids, such as walkers, wheelchairs, and other equipment prescribed by your doctor.

 - Non-economic damages are usually awarded or included in a settlement if your injuries are long-term or permanent.
 Non-economic damages include pain and suffering, loss of companionship, loss of consortium, inconvenience, disfigurement, and loss of use of a body part or function.

 - Punitive damages are not to make you whole again, as are economic and non-economic damages.
 Rather, the court orders the defendant to pay you punitive damages if the defendant’s behavior was grossly negligent or intentional.

 Q: What is grossly negligent behavior?

 A: The jury determines whether the defendant’s behavior was grossly negligent upon instruction from the court.
 Grossly negligent behavior might include driving under the influence or driving while texting or otherwise distracted.

-An auto accident lawyer in San Antonio will be by your side through this time and has experience in understanding court costs and each aspect of the law that can help you get the best results.
+A San Antonio car accident lawyer will be by your side through this time and has experience in understanding court costs and each aspect of the law that can help you get the best results.
 They know exactly when the best time is to settle, and when you deserve more and should go to court.
-Hiring an auto accident attorney will be a smart move if you want the best results, and we are more than happy to answer any of your questions and address your concerns during this time.
-Don’t wait another day to get an experienced San Antonio auto accident attorney to handle your case.
+Contacting a San Antonio car accident attorney will be a smart move if you want the best results, and we are more than happy to answer any of your questions and address your concerns during this time.
+Don’t wait another day to get an experienced San Antonio car accident attorney to handle your case.